japneet90/AngularReactiveForms/README.md

-# Reactive Forms Validations with Angular Material and Filters
+# Reactive Form Validations with Angular Material and Filters

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.